hlascelles/karina_personal_website/_posts/travel-stories/2020-12-15-canary-islands.md

-### Local specialities:
+### Tips:

-* Miel de Palma (in La Gomera) - it is brewed from Guarapo, the sap of the Gomeran Date Palm (Phoenix canariensis), with no added ingredients.
+* Don't miss Miel de Palma (in La Gomera) - it is brewed from Guarapo, the sap of the Gomeran Date Palm (Phoenix canariensis), with no added ingredients.
 It is dark in colour and tastes like liquid toffee.

-### Tips:

 * Sim cards: Orange is better than Movistar.
 Set aside an hour for queueing and waiting for your sim card to be registered with your passport.
 * Best supermarket chains: Mercadona and HyperDino.
 Lidl has a good selection of vegetarian stuff too.
 Some supermarkets don't allow backpacks inside, but they don't sell anything edible either.
 * A useful website for island hopping is [hellocanaryislands.com][6].